-This black forest cake version is completely vegan, whole grain, and can be made sugar-free.
+This vegan black forest cake is completely made of whole grains and can be made sugar-free.
 It's much more nutritious than the original version, filled with refined sugar, butter, and white flour.
-Just one slice contains almost a half of the daily recommended intake for fiber and around 25 percent of your iron, magnesium, and phosphorus needs per day!
-The cake is also a source of high quality carbohydrates and healthy fats from the avocado and chia seeds, as well as a surprisingly high amount of protein.
+With a decadent combination of moist chocolate cake, sour cherry filling and luscious chocolate frosting, this healthy vegan black forest cake is to die for.
+Plus, just one slice contains almost half of the daily recommended intake for fiber and around 25 percent of your iron, magnesium, and phosphorus needs per day!
+The cake is also a source of high-quality carbohydrates and healthy fats from avocado and chia seeds, as well as a surprisingly high amount of protein.
 You can even eat a slice for breakfast and feel good about it.
 And the best part?
 It doesn’t taste healthy at all!
+This vegan black forest cake is the dessert you've been waiting for.

 Black Forest Cake [Vegan]